 Theoretically, a minimum of two gas samples during each chamber deployment is needed for the flux calculation.
-Mathematically, two and three gas samples yield the same flux estimation (but not for $R^2$ ) if linear regression is used (Katayanagi and Tokida, in preparation).
+Mathematically, two and three gas samples yield the same flux estimation (but not for R^2) if linear regression is used (Katayanagi and Tokida, in preparation).
 Therefore, it would be possible to recommend two, instead of three, samplings, provided that the skill of the individual doing the sampling and GC performance level had been quantitatively evaluated.
 This reduction would save labor, enabling the number of replicates (chambers) per time window to be increased.
-However, although our understanding of the spatiotemporal pattern of natural $CH_4$ ebullition is improving, in practice, using the concentration data only, it is difficult to explicitly distinguish between human error and a natural event as the cause of ebullition.
-Accordingly, in the current guidelines we recommend collecting at least three gas samples during chamber deployment.
-Collection of more samples per chamber deployment and also during the flooded growing period improves our understanding of the timing and field conditions of $CH_4$ ebullition observed at our own site (see also Chapter 6.2).
+However, although our understanding of the spatiotemporal pattern of natural CH4 ebullition is improving, in practice, using the concentration data only, it is difficult to explicitly distinguish between human error and a natural event as the cause of ebullition.
+Accordingly, in the current guidelines we recommend collecting at least three gas samples during the flooded growing period improves our understanding of the timing and field conditions of CH4 ebullition observed at our own site (see also Chapter 6.2).
 The accumulation of such fragmentary data will eventually help elucidate the conditions that are necessary and sufficient for adopting the minimum number of samples (i.e., 2).